kentcdodds/bookshelf/INSTRUCTIONS.md

 database and other services your application is using.
 Maybe you're working on both the frontend and the backend.
 Maybe you're on the same team as the backend devs.
 Maybe you're on completely different teams.
-Maybe you're using services and you're backend devs are at a completely different company.
+Maybe you're using services and their backend devs are at a completely different company.

 In any case, it's quite possible that you could be working on features in the frontend that don't have a backend ready.
 Or maybe you want to load your